|

 CÓMO HACER PRESENTACIONES ORALES EN INGLÉS

-Making an oral presentation on any topic is a standard requirement on any course.
-If the presentation has to be in English, anxiety may arise in those who do not feel fluent in that language.
-However, by following some basic guidelines, satisfactory results can be achieved:
+Giving an oral presentation on any topic is a standard requirement in many courses.
+When your presentation must be in English, you may get scared if you do not feel confident enough in that language.
+However, you can make an effective and engaging job by following a few key steps:

 • If the topic is free choice, choose a subject you feel confident about.